NESTCollaboration/nest/README.md

 	```

 	Note that you can add your own custom functions (within constraints) to this detector class,
-	which can be accessed through the detector object within testNEST.
+	which can be accessed through the detector object within execNEST.

-3. Once your header file is done, one should edit "src/testNEST.cpp" in the following way:
+3. Once your header file is done, one should edit "src/execNEST.cpp" in the following way:

 	```cpp
 	#include "LUX_Run03.hh"